Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 ## Embedded Database System

-1. Embedded derby which is free and open sources.
+1. Derby is free and open sources:
+    - When start MyBox for the first time, some seconds are cost to create internal database tables and write initial data.
+    - All database files are under data path, so different target data sets can be handled by switching data paths.
+    - Multiple MyBox instances can share data by visiting same data path.
+    - When database files not found under data path(damaged or deleted unexpectedly), MyBox can create database automatically.
+2. Derby runs in embedded mode by default:
+    - External processes can not access the database.
+    - Only one MyBox instance can use the database at the same time.
-2. Derby can run in embedded mode or in network mode(Only visible to processes of local host).
+3. Derby can run in network mode:
+    - The first visitor becomes the server.
+    - Processes of local host can visit the database in port 1527 and becomes its clients.
+    - Processes out of local host can not visit the database directly.
+4. MyBox internal tables save the data required by all functions.
+User can access and modify the internal data online.
+5. User can define customized database tables.
-3. User can define and use database tables, and execute SQL statements.
+6. User can view and edit definitons and data of database tables in paginated tables, and execute SQL statements.
+7. To implement data sorting, tranposing, statistic, and grouping, MyBox will create temporary database tables, and clear them in time.

 ## Assit Coding

 1. Monitor memory/CPU usage in real time.
 2. Adjust logging online.
-3. Access and modify internal data online.
-4. Generate icons automatically.
+3. Generate icons automatically.
-5. Edit and apply languages online.
+4. Edit and apply languages online.
-6. Test automatically.
+5. Test automatically.
-7. Documents updated in time.
+6. All kinds of documents.

 # Snapshots